 Outside the EU, however, increasing legislation and differing net-zero commitments in various countries are creating a rather fragmented mess for portfolio managers to keep track of.
 Establishing a clear basis for sustainability in the RE space, such as through the adoption of the KPMG Net Zero Readiness Index (NZRI), could be one way of simplifying and streamlining the built environment’s sustainability journey.

-The NZRI compares the actions of 32 countries in reducing their greenhouse gas (GHG) emissions and assesses their ability to achieve net-zero emissions by 2050.
+The NZRI compares the actions of 32 countries in reducing their greenhouse gas (GHG) emissions and assesses their ability to achieve net-zero carbon emissions by 2050.
 The index has found that the sustainable initiatives of many countries are already having a significant impact – with the RE industry playing a prominent role.

 Building (or retrofitting) a greener future